 The numbers of 301 and 302 redirects allude to their HTTP status code.

-The “status” of your redirect is of utmost importance here, or else you will end up losing this “link juice” and basically start again.
+The “status” of your redirect is of utmost importance here, or else you will end up losing the “link juice” and need to start afresh.
 You might also end up competing against your old page simultaneously.

-At the point when your URL is appropriately redirected, you keep up your link juice and domain authority as you move everything over to your new page, which means you keep up your search engine rankings and link value.
+When your URL is appropriately redirected, your link juice and domain authority is intact as you move everything over to a new page.
+This essentially means your search engine rankings and link value are sustained.

 A 302 divert doesn’t pass the “juice”, or bring your domain authority to a new webpage.
-It basically diverts the client to the new page for you so they don’t see a messed up link, a 404 not found, or an error.
+It basically diverts the client to the new page for you so they don’t come across a “404 not found” page, an error, or a broken link.

 How Do 301 and 302 Redirects Impact Your SEO?

 When there is a 301 redirect, the old page is removed from Google’s index and almost all the link value is transferred to the new page.